usnistgov/semantic-segmentation-unet/README.md

 - `early_stopping`: this is an integer specifying the early stopping criteria.
 If the model test loss does not improve after this number of epochs (epoch defined as `test_every_n_steps steps` updates) training is terminated because we have moved into overfitting the training dataset.

 # Image Readers

-One of the defining features of this codebase is the parallel (python multiprocess) image reading from lightning memory mapped databases.
+One of the defining featuresof this codebase is the parallel (python multiprocess) image reading from lightning memory mapped databases.

 There are typically 1 or more reader threads feeding each GPU.